vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_5/faster_draw.md

 The barrier is very similar to the one we have on `transition_image`, and the blit is similar to what we have in `copy_image_to_image` but with mip levels.
 In a way, this function combines the two.

 At each loop, we divide the image size by two, transition the mip level we copy from, and perform a VkCmdBlit from one mip level to the next.

+Make sure to update the image loader code on `load_image` in vk_loader.cpp to make sure it sets the last parameter to `true` on the create_image calls, so that mipmaps get generated.

 With this, now we automatically generate the mipmaps needed.
 We were already creating the samplers with the correct options, so it should work directly.

 {% include comments.html term="Vkguide 2 Beta Comments" %}